davidebug/EvenStrangerCD/README.md

 The project folder contains 3 folders:
-Prototypes --> Will contain the prototypes material we will show the day of the presentation (currently it may still be empty).
+Prototypes --> Will contain the prototypes material we will show the day of the presentation
+		(currently it may still be empty, not visible on Github).
 StoryScreeplays --> Will contain all the screenplays and dialogues of the game;
 		as we described our dialogues of the designed level in the LDD document the "Dialogues" folder contains an example only.
 Documentation --> Contains all the material we used to write our LDD and DMD document.